 Testing headphones is a very complex topic and professional grade equipment very expensive ($10,000+).
 The methodology and equipment outlined here using frequency response measurements will get you to a pretty good sounding design.
-Best of all it will only cost you $100-$200.
+Best of all you can get good measurements for as little as $100-$200.

-Each different test rig design will give a different curve for the same headphones.
-As covered here, the aim is for the non-flat Harman curve, so your approach should be to develop a target frequency response curve from a known-good pair of headphones, then tune your design to get as close as possible to that.
+As covered here, the aim is for the non-flat Harman curve.
+Given the point above about different test rigs giving different curves, the approach I recommend is to develop a target frequency response curve from a pair of headphones you really like the sound of, then tune your design to get as close as possible to that.
 Then adjust to your taste.

 The $100 DIY Headphone Test Rig